-The thirteen spectrums a visual design sits on
+The thirteen visual design spectrums

 Any given visual design sits on each of these spectrums.
 For every spectrum, either end is valid.
 There aren’t any “bad to good” spectrums like “unreadable to readable”.